mmu-webdesign/IWD-web-term2/rwd-week-1.md

 ## Original images for the gallery

-It is important that your portfolio includes orginal media.
+It is important that your portfolio includes original media.
 Everyone has a camera in their pocket.
 Be creative, take some original photos to illustrate your theme and to engage the user.

 - Take or create three original images to illustrate things important to you.
 - Usually these are photographs (jpeg format).